-The Wireless Power Consortium who’s members include Nokia, RIM, HTC, Samsung and LG have finalised the Qi charging standard.
+The Wireless Power Consortium, whose members include Nokia, RIM, HTC, Samsung, and LG, have finalized the Qi charging standard.

 The standard has been designed to allow consumers to easily identify compatible chargers and components.
 The current specification is limited to 5 Watts, but is enough to be able to charge USB-charging Symbian-powered phones.

 The 5W specification is open enough to allow a number of different charging solutions.
-Including magnetically aligned coil that is used for the Palm Pre’s Touchstone charger, or an array of coils activated individually depending on device placement.
+This includes magnetically aligned coils, such as those used in the Palm Pre’s Touchstone charger, or an array of coils that are activated individually depending on the device’s placement.
+This flexibility ensures that manufacturers can innovate within the standard, providing various charging solutions that all adhere to the same core principles.

-“Publishing a standard is not enough.
+Treffers further elaborated, “Publishing a standard is not enough.
 Without test documentation, certification services, and a logo license agreement, interoperability is an illusion.”
+This highlights the comprehensive approach taken by the Wireless Power Consortium to ensure that the Qi standard is not just a set of guidelines, but a fully supported ecosystem.

 Via Slash Gear Via All About Symbian